codefellows/seattle-ops-301d8/class-10/lab/README.md

   - Were these tests successful and if so why or why not?

 Include a screenshot of your ping and SSH results in your submission.

+### Part 8: Topology 2

+When the other tasks are complete, review the topology and update, revise, extend, or add details as necessary.

+Was your initial topology accurate to the finished product?
+Why or why not?

 ## Stretch goals (Optional Objectives)